Nights-Software/ns-docs/resources/ers.md

 ---

 # ERS Functions
-Most ERS functions are encrypted.
-Those which are open source are in the following files: `night_ers/callouts/callouts_client.lua` & `night_ers/callouts/callouts_server.lua`
+*Most ERS functions are encrypted.
+Those which are open source are at the bottom of the following files: `night_ers/callouts/callouts_client.lua` & `night_ers/callouts/callouts_server.lua`*

 ## Client